ansible/awx/docs/docsite/rst/administration/troubleshooting.rst

 .. _`support request`: http://support.ansible.com/

-Cancel a controller job
+Cancel an AWX job
 =========================
 .. index::
    pair: troubleshooting; job cancellation

-When issuing a ``cancel`` request on a currently running controller job, AWX issues a ``SIGINT`` to the ``ansible-playbook`` process.
+When issuing a ``cancel`` request on a currently running AWX job, AWX issues a ``SIGINT`` to the ``ansible-playbook`` process.
 While this causes Ansible to stop dispatching new tasks and exit, in many cases, module tasks that were already dispatched to remote hosts will run to completion.
 This behavior is similar to pressing ``Ctrl-C`` during a command-line Ansible run.

 With respect to software dependencies, if a running job is canceled, the job is essentially removed but the dependencies will remain.